leathumbiran02/eBlocks_Internship/README.md

 # eBlocks_Internship
-This is the repository for the 2023 eBlocks Internship coding challenge.
+This is the repository for the 2023 eBlocks Internship technical challenge using REACT and a JSON server.